 In some people, signs and symptoms may return up to two weeks after the fever has subsided.

 When to see a doctor

-See a doctor immediately if you suspect you have typhoid fever.
-If you are from the United States and become ill while traveling in a foreign country, call the U.S. Consulate for a list of doctors.
-Better yet, find out in advance about medical care in the areas you'll visit, and carry a list of the names, addresses and phone numbers of recommended doctors.
+See a doctor immediately if you think you might have typhoid fever.
+If you live in the United States and become sick while traveling in a foreign country, call the U.S. Consulate for a list of doctors.

-Typhoid fever is caused by virulent bacteria called Salmonella typhi.
-Although they're related, Salmonella typhi and the bacteria responsible for salmonellosis, another serious intestinal infection, aren't the same.
+Typhoid fever is caused by dangerous bacteria called Salmonella typhi.
+Salmonella typhi is related to the bacteria that cause salmonellosis, another serious intestinal infection, but they aren't the same.

 Fecal-oral transmission route

 This means that Salmonella typhi is passed in the feces and sometimes in the urine of infected people.
-You can contract the infection if you eat food handled by someone with typhoid fever who hasn't washed carefully after using the toilet.
-You can also become infected by drinking water contaminated with the bacteria.
+If you eat food that has been handled by someone who has typhoid fever and who hasn't washed carefully after using the toilet, you can become infected.

-Even after treatment with antibiotics, a small number of people who recover from typhoid fever continue to harbor the bacteria in their intestinal tracts or gallbladders, often for years.
-These people, called chronic carriers, shed the bacteria in their feces and are capable of infecting others, although they no longer have signs or symptoms of the disease themselves.
+Even after antibiotic treatment, a small number of people who recover from typhoid fever continue to harbor the bacteria.
+These people, known as chronic carriers, no longer have signs or symptoms of the disease themselves.
+However, they still shed the bacteria in their feces and are capable of infecting others.

-Typhoid fever remains a serious worldwide threat — especially in the developing world — affecting an estimated 26 million or more people each year.
-The disease is established (endemic) in India, Southeast Asia, Africa, South America and many other areas.
+Typhoid fever is a serious worldwide threat and affects about 27 million or more people each year.
+The disease is established in India, Southeast Asia, Africa, South America and many other areas.